-At the end of each chapter of this manual, there are usually one or two checklists.
+At the end of each chapter of the Paralegal Manual, there are usually one or two checklists.
 These include the questions that are important to the topics covered in that chapter.
 Once you know what kind of problem your client has, the checklists for that chapter can help you remember what questions you should ask your client.